andreaskaempf/adventofcode2022/README.md

 * **Day 8** (Go): Given a topographical map (matrix) of tree heights, count the number of trees that have visibility all the way to the edge (Part 1), and the highest "visibility" score of any tree, where that score is the product of the numbers of trees less than the current tree in each direction. (*medium*)

+* **Day 9** (Go): Simulate movement of "knots" along a rope, in response to the first knot being moved.
+For part 1, there are only two knots (head and tail), for part 2 there are 10.
+After the simulation, report the number of positions the tail has covered. (*easy*)

 To compile and run a **Go** program
 * Change into the directory with the program